 DIFC offers 0% QFZP with strict governance—ideal for high-profile holdings and complex structures.
 DMCC suits commercial/trading entities with lower substance requirements.
 ADGM provides 0% QFZP with Anglo-Saxon regulation.
 Selection depends on your industry, international profile, and credibility requirements with banks and institutional partners.

 Yes.
 The two principal risks are the loss of QFZP status in the UAE and reclassification by the French administration under Article 209 B of the CGI (legal persons) or Article 123 bis of the CGI (individuals holding ≥ 10%).
-Economic substance is demonstrated through the combination of an exclusive office in the UAE, qualified employees within the meaning of Article 8 of Cabinet Decision No. 100 of 2023 (which imposes no nationality requirement), board meetings effectively held in the UAE with contemporaneous minutes, and a real economic activity that goes beyond the mere passive holding of assets.
+Economic substance is demonstrated through the combination of an exclusive office in the UAE, qualified employees within the meaning of the QFZP rules — Cabinet Decision No. 100/2023 and Ministerial Decision No. 265/2023 — (which impose no nationality requirement), board meetings effectively held in the UAE with contemporaneous minutes, and a real economic activity that goes beyond the mere passive holding of assets.

-The UAE does not impose a domestic withholding on outbound dividends (FDL 47/2022); Article 8 of the France-UAE treaty therefore does not exempt a non-existent UAE tax.
-Dividends remain taxable in France at the PFU rate, which rises to 31.4% in 2026 (12.8% income tax + 18.6% social levies).
-The benefit lies in the 0% UAE corporate tax on Qualifying Income (subject to QFZP conditions), versus full French progressive taxation if the same activity were exercised from France.
+The UAE does not impose a domestic withholding on outbound dividends (FDL 47/2022), and Article 8 of the France-UAE treaty gives the beneficiary's State of residence the exclusive right to tax.
+Dividends received by a French resident therefore remain taxable in France at a combined 31.4% (12.8% income tax + 18.6% social levies since the 2026 social security finance act).
+The benefit lies in the 0% UAE corporate tax on Qualifying Income (subject to QFZP conditions), versus full French taxation if the same activity were exercised from France.

 Transfer pricing is the rate at which your holding charges subsidiaries for services, financing, or IP.
 Prices must be arm's length (market rate per OECD Transfer Pricing Guidelines).
 Non-compliance invites assessment in both France and UAE.
 GEOTAX prepares defensible TP documentation: functional analysis, comparable data, economic substance.